readthedocs/readthedocs-sphinx-search/docs/testing.rst

 To run the full test suite against your changes, simply run Tox.
 Tox should return without any errors.
-You can run Tox against all of our environments by running:
+You can run Tox against all of our environments and both browsers by running:

 .. prompt:: bash

     tox

-To target a specific environment:
+To run tests with a specific environment and for both browsers:

 .. prompt:: bash

     tox -e py36-sphinx20

+To run tests with a specific environment and for a specified browser:

+.. prompt:: bash

+    tox -e py36-sphinx20 -- --driver Chrome  # run tests with Python 3.6 and Sphinx < 2.1 with Chrome browser
+    tox -e py36-sphinx20 -- --driver Firefox  # run tests with Python 3.6 and Sphinx < 2.1 with Firefox browser

+To run tests against all environments but with a specified browser:

+.. prompt:: bash

+    tox -- --driver Chrome  # run tests with all environments with Chrome browser tox -- --driver Firefox  # run tests with all environments with Firefox browser

 The ``tox`` configuration has the following environments configured.
 You can target a single environment to limit the test suite: